 The most recent data (2007-08) available from The Institute for College Access and Success (TICAS) show that 28 percent of Berkeley undergrads still receive Pell Grants.
 Many of Berkeley's flagship peers come nowhere near this level of achievement in enrolling low- and moderate-income students:

-U. of Michigan - 8%
+U. of Michigan - 8%to name just a few.

 U. of Virginia - 8%